bmillare/dj.web/docs/datastar-guidance.md

 * **Connection Priming:** While the initial load might take standard time on a slow network, subsequent interactions are lightning-fast.
 Because the SSE connection is already open, authenticated, and primed, each user interaction skips standard HTTP handshake overhead.

 ---

-#### Why re-render on any database change?

-When your events are not homogeneous, you can't miss events, so you cannot throttle your events without losing data.

-But, wait!
-Won't that mean every change will cause all users to re-render?
-Yes, but at a maximum rate determined by the throttle.
-This, might sound scary at first but in practice:

-- The more shared views the users have the more likely most of the connected users will have to re-render when a change happen.

-- The more events that are happening the more likely most users will have to re-render.

-This means you actually end up doing more work with a non-homogeneous event system under heavy load than with this simple homogeneous event system that's throttled (especially if there's any sort of common/shared view between users).

 ## Server Ownership & The Single Source of Truth
 ### The UI Model Remains Familiar (View = f(state))